zoolanders/documentation/src/essentials-for-yootheme-pro/addons/sources/routing.md

 ### 2. Layout the Page

 Design the page layout to best suit your use case.
-This could be as simple as Text and Image elements displaying the current album title and cover, or a more advanced composition where a Gallery element shows the media as well.
+This could be as simple as Headline and Image elements displaying the current album title and cover, or a more advanced composition where a Gallery element shows the media as well.

 ![Page Layout](./assets/routing/album-layout.png)